Ideas-on-Stage/ideasonstage.com/content/business-presentation-revolution/book/_index.en.md

 **Business presentations need a revolution, and the revolution needs you.
 You won’t regret it – and your audiences will thank you.**

-Don’t keep it to yourself!
-Tell your colleagues, tell your pets, tell the world!
-Simply click on the links below to share this page so your networks can also join the revolution and help fix presentations for good!

-{{% bpr-automessages %}}

 ## About Business Presentation Revolution

 Business Presentation Revolution will be published on July 14th, 2021 – a suitably revolutionary date.
 It will be available as a paperback and an e-book, and later as an audiobook, narrated by author Phil Waknell.